kotaaaa/github_resume/README_EN.md

 ##### Modification of product data linkage file import batch (2021/04 - 2021/06)
 - Modification of the logic of the product data collaboration file import batch
 - Phases: design, development and unit testing, internal testing, external coupling testing (joint testing with other companies), production release
+- Communicated with Biccamera team members to achieve common goal.

 ##### Addition of double price display logic in the product detail page (2021/07 - 2021/08)
 - Modification of the product detail page, backend development of the internal API call part
 - Phases: Design, development and unit testing, internal testing, external coupling testing (joint testing with other companies), production release

+##### Creation of new web application and fix web Nginx server's parameters for timesale events (2021/07 - 2021/08)
+- To achieve system's sustainability even in the hign load at timesale, created new application for load balancing.
+- Nginx, Chef, Shell, NFS setting, Vue.js, k8s

 ### **Operation Task**